-- follow the serious occurrence policies and procedures; - notify the local Children's Aid Society immediately in accordance with "duty to report" obligations under the Child and Family Services Act or subsequent legislation; and - notify other authorities (e.g., College of Early Childhood Educators, Consolidated Municipal Service Manager/District Social Services Administration Board, local police service, local public health, etc.), as applicable. - Child Welfare (CAS) will be contacted in writing to provide the history on potential Providers, and any residents in the home over the age of 18 to determine if there is any previous involvement with child welfare, and/or child protection concerns.
-Family Space may deny a potential Provider a contract with the agency depending on the findings of the Child Welfare checks.
+- follow the serious occurrence policies and procedures; • - notify the local Children's Aid Society immediately in accordance with "duty to report" obligations under ٠ the Child and Family Services Act or subsequent legislation; and - notify other authorities (e.g., College of Early Childhood Educators, Consolidated Municipal Service Manager/District Social Services Administration Board, local police service, local public health, etc.), as applicable. - Child Welfare (CAS) will be contacted in writing to provide the history on potential Providers, and any . residents in the home over the age of 18 to determine if there is any previous involvement with child welfare, and/or child protection concerns.
+Family Space may deny a potential Provider a contract with the agency depending on the findings of the Child Welfare checks. - Family Space may consider allowing a Provider who has applied for an out of province child welfare check to begin providing care one month after submission, if they and all other adults in the home have submitted VSC's and Highland Shores CAS checks that have been approved by the agency.